 Measurement devices which exploit quantum properties have been around for a while, such as atomic clocks, laser distance meters and magnetic resonance imaging used for medical diagnosis.
 What now can be considered as “new” is that individual quantum systems, such as atoms and photons, are increasingly used as measurement probes, and that entanglement and manipulation of quantum states are used to enhance the sensitivity, even beyond the limit set by a conventional formulation of the quantum mechanical uncertainty principle.

 Quantum tricks to reach new levels of accuracy

 The uncertainty principle in quantum mechanics limits how precisely measurements can be made.

 However, quantum techniques can be used to improve the measurement accuracy beyond what previously was perceived as the limit set by the uncertainty principle.
 The quantum state of the measurement probe can be manipulated so that the uncertainty is shifted to another physical quantity than the one to be measured (this is called a squeezed state).

 The physical quantity of interest can then be measured with enhanced precision.
 Quantum states can also be manipulated to make the measurement immune to the strongest sources of noise.

 A common challenge in quantum sensing is the conflict between isolating the sensitive quantum states from external disturbances, while at the same time being able to manipulate the quantum states and expose them to the physical quantity that is to be measured.

 In theory, quantum sensors have the advantage of far more accurate measurements than conventional sensors.
 But to become commercially attractive, the advantage has to be realised in practice at a reasonable price.

-As mentioned above, there are already many types of measurement devices available that in one way or the other exploits quantum properties.
+As mentioned above, there are already many types of measurement devices available that in one way or the other exploit quantum properties.
 Atomic clocks have become smaller and are today commercially available in fingernail size.
-Researchers are now turning to single quantum systems in order to develop even more accurate clocks.
+Researchers are now turning to atomic transitions at optical or even ultraviolet frequencies, and also to using single quantum systems, in order to develop even more accurate clocks.